GEO-Protocol/specs-protocol/trust_lines/trust_lines.md

 I   — Incoming Trust Amount
 B   — Balance
 H2  — Node B keys pool hash
+N   — Node B number of key,
+      used for the op.
 ---------------------------

 Node A Signature    (based on record from keys pool)